 … OR …

 Covering topics like:

 Job-Costing, Construction Accounting, and Profit-Building

 Preview of Cash Flow Control in QuickBooks

-Watch this 5 minute preview of the cash flow control tips & techniques for a good idea of what you can learn from this QuickBooks training course.
+Watch this 5-minute preview of the cash flow control tips & techniques for a good idea of what you can learn from this Training for QuickBooks.

 After the video starts, click the ‘box’ icon

 at the bottom right-hand corner of the video (to the right of the speaker icon).

 Video Transcript at Bottom of Page

 77 Tips & Techniques To Improve Your Cash Flow (2318/Level 2)